Module Descriptors

 Introduction to Computational Linguistics

-This is an introductory course that presumes no prior familiarity with Computational Linguistics.
-This course provides an introduction to the basic theory and practice of computational approaches to natural language processing.
-The module cover the following topic: introduction to programming in Python & NLTK, tokenization, part-of-speech tagging, context-free grammars for natural language, evaluating a natural language processing system, parsing techniques, information extraction, Arabic language processing.
-The course also provides an introductory insight into the state of current research in Computational Linguistics.
+This module introduces the basic theory and practice of computational approaches to natural language processing.
+The module covers the following topics: introduction to programming in Python & NLTK, tokenization, part-of-speech tagging, context-free grammars for natural language, evaluating a natural language processing system, parsing techniques, information extraction, etc. The course also provides an introductory insight into the state of current research in Computational Linguistics, including AI and Data Science techniques.

-Data mining is about analyzing, interpreting, visualizing and exploiting the data that is captured scientific and commercial environments.
-This module provides students with an opportunity to gain an in depth understanding of the theories and issues related to mining and exploring data, ranging from statistical summaries, to visualization, to classification and clustering.
+Data mining is about analysing, interpreting, visualizing and exploiting the data that is captured scientific and commercial environments.
+This module provides students with an opportunity to gain an in depth understanding of the Data Science theories and issues related to mining and exploring data, ranging from statistical summaries, to visualization, to classification and clustering.
 Practical case studies will be used for illustration.

 Knowledge Management

-The aim of this module is to teach the principles and technologies of knowledge management.
+The module teaches the principles and technologies of knowledge management.
 A case study approach, as and where appropriate, will be adopted in introducing the course contents.
 The module covers the fundamental concepts in the study of knowledge and its creation, representation, dissemination, use and re-use, and management.
 The focus is on methods, techniques, and tools for computer support of knowledge management, knowledge acquisition, and how to apply a knowledge management system using one of the knowledge-based system tools.

 Machine Learning

-Machine learning is about making computers learn, rather than simply programming them to do tasks.
-The course will discuss supervised learning (which is concerned with learning to predict an output, from given inputs), reinforcement learning (which is concerned about learning from interacting with an environment), unsupervised learning, where we wish to discover the structure in a set of patterns; there is no output “teacher signal”.
-We will compare and contrast different learning algorithms, and unlike Data Mining Exploration module where the focus was on the applying algorithms to large real-world data sets, in this course we will get to the technical and mathematical details of the studied algorithms.
+The module discusses supervised learning (which is concerned with learning to predict an output, from given inputs), reinforcement learning (which is concerned about learning from interacting with an environment), unsupervised learning, where we wish to discover the structure in a set of patterns; there is no output “teacher signal”.
+We will compare different learning algorithms, and unlike Data Mining Exploration module where the focus was on the applying algorithms to large real-world data sets, in this course we will get to the technical and mathematical details of the studied algorithms.

 Recent Informatics Trends and Issues